Grand title of the emperor of Austria: Emperor of Austria

 In 1804 Holy Roman Emperor Francis II foresaw the dissolution of the Holy Roman Empire, so he sought to preserve his family's imperial status by creating the new title "Hereditary Emperor of Austria".

 Apostolic King of Hungary, King of Bohemia

-The kingdoms of Hungary and Bohemia were originally elective monarchies, but like many elective monarchies heredity was respected.
-Ferdinand, the future Holy Roman Emperor, married the daughter of King Vladislaus II (who held both kingdoms), and when Vladislaus' son died Ferdinand was elected in 1526.
-Eventually his descendants made the throne hereditary.
+The kingdoms of Hungary and Bohemia were originally elective monarchies, but like many elective monarchies heredity was followed.
+Ferdinand, the future Holy Roman Emperor, married Anne of Bohemia and Hungary, the daughter of King Vladislaus II (who held both kingdoms), and when Vladislaus' son died Ferdinand was elected in 1526.
+Eventually his descendants made the throne hereditary in Bohemia (1620) and Hungary (1687).